ammar-homaida-statistics/easystatisticsacademy/about.md

 ---
 layout: default
 title: About

-description: About EasyStatisticsAcademy, its mission, scope, and academic orientation.
+description: About EasyStatisticsAcademy.

-permalink: /about.html
+permalink: /about/
 ---

 \# About EasyStatisticsAcademy